easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <i>@equationdef {conv_heat_tx}</i>
 </center><br>

-Figure 6 highlights which elements are modified by the convection method and by which parameters.
+@figureref {EnvironmentConvectionElements} highlights which elements are modified by the convection method and by which parameters.

 <center>
 <a href="./Images/Environment/EnvironmentConvectionCircuit.png"><img src="./Images/Environment/EnvironmentConvectionCircuit.png"></a>
-<i>Figure 10.
-Elements that are directly affected by the convection calculations are boxed and labeled with parameters that cause them to change.</i>
+<i>@figuredef {EnvironmentConvectionElements} Elements that are directly affected by the convection calculations are boxed and labeled with parameters that cause them to change.</i>
 </center><br>

 ### Evaporation